top of page

 Aside from writing, she can be found asking to pet people's dogs, watering her plants, or taking and developing film photographs.
 Born and raised in Rochester, N.Y., she lives and works in New York City.

-©2025 Emily Shafer Writes
+©2026 Emily Shafer

 bottom of page